aerickson/osx_desktop_image_changer/README.md

 ## known issues

-- doesn't set images for multiple displays yet
+- might need to tweak depending on number of screens you run
 - when setting multiple images, if you've reordered the spaces the alternation order can't be guaranteed
   - TODO: need to inspect ~/Library/Preferences/com.apple.spaces.plist and figure out order?
     - http://ianyh.com/blog/identifying-spaces-in-mac-os-x/

 ## handy commands